-Quick breads and cakes baked in a loaf or round pan are usually removed from the pan after a brief cooling interval, usually five to ten minutes.
+Quick breads and cakes baked in a loaf or round pan are usually removed from the pan after a brief cooling interval, usually 5 to 10 minutes.
 Make sure you let the bread or cake cool as the recipe instructs or it will fall apart when you take it out of the pan.

 Grease Your Pans

-When using cooking spray, shake the can well before using.
+When using cooking spray, shake the can well before using it.
 Spray over the sink to avoid a greasy floor, holding the can a foot or two away from the pan.
-Apply an even coating and don't over-grease.
+Apply an even coating and don't over grease.
 There shouldn't be any standing oil in the pan.